brandonjanssen/scripts/README.md

 # scripts
-scratchnn.sh is a scratchpad nnn file manager and is to be added to .local/bin scmoc.sh is a scratchpad MOC terminal music player and is to be added to .local/bin
+- scratchnn.sh: is a scratchpad NNN file manager and is to be added to .local/bin
+- scmoc.sh: is a scratchpad MOC terminal music player and is to be added to .local/bin